+Marriage is rewarded with gifts, tax breaks, and shared health insurance.
+The pooling of resources makes it easier to rent a nicer apartment, buy a house, and even travel.
+Directly and indirectly, we are told marriage will make you happy, but will it?
 A happy marriage does a lot for health, wealth, and personal fulfillment.
-One study found it's as stabilizing as earning over $100,000 a year and the health equivalent of quitting smoking, but an unhappy marriage undoes all that and then some.
+One study found that marriage is as stabilizing as earning over $100,000 a year and the health equivalent of quitting smoking, but an unhappy marriage undoes all that and then some.
 Here are five myths that can challenge even the most promising marriages.

 - Love is all you need: While it's certainly a prerequisite, it won't get you much farther than the altar.
 Communication, shared values, tolerance, realistic expectations, commitment, and kindness are just a few requirements for a good marriage.